Central venous line - infants

 - Clean the skin on the chest with a germ-killing solution (antiseptic).

-- Make a small surgical cut in the chest.
+- Make a small surgical cut in the chest or groin.

-- Put the catheter through this tunnel, under the skin, into a vein.
+- Put the catheter through the hollow needle into a vein.

-- Push the catheter in until the tip is close to the heart.
+- Push the catheter in until the tip is close to the heart often using ultrasound guidance.

 - Take an x-ray to make sure the central venous line is in the right place.